kathuriasimran/CODE-CAMP-2020/README.md

 ### 3. Add your profile information

 - Add your Complete Details as asked in the markdown template. i.e `your-team-Name.md` file.
-- Ensure that details filled is not fake.
+- Ensure that details filled are not fake.
 - When you completely filled your details.
 Re-check for Typos if any.

 * **Do not manipulate the template files As per your methodology.**